-1923: The Los Angeles Motor Bus Company begins operating.
+1923: The Los Angeles Motor Bus Company begins operating, launching the first regularly scheduled bus service in the city.

 The even numbered buses belong to Los Angeles Railway and the odd numbered buses belong to Pacific Electric.